Spotify

 -

-Final Adjustments: Weekly charts and royalties reflect fully verified data.
+Final Adjustments: Spotify does a clean-up on all songs every month on the 1st.
+Weekly charts and royalties reflect fully verified data.

 FLAGGED ACCOUNTS